Rising sea surface temperatures have been linked with increasing levels and ranges of diseases in both humans and marine life.

 Over the last century, the world’s average surface temperature has risen by more than 1.5 degrees Fahrenheit, with the past 10 years being the warmest ever recorded.
 Now, 1.5 degrees may not seem like that big of a deal.
-A little melted ice cream, but nothing worth cancelling your day over, right?
-Well, small shifts in average global temperature, even if by just half a degree, can quickly translate to massive and potentially catastrophic changes to the world’s major weather and climate systems.
-In fact, the warming climate is already impacting our health, our economy, and our ocean.
+Well, small shifts in average global temperature, even by just half a degree, can quickly translate to massive and potentially catastrophic changes to major weather and climate systems.

 Rises in ocean acidity, sea levels, and ocean temperatures are all linked to the higher concentrations of greenhouse gases in our atmosphere due to human activity.
 The changing global climate is also responsible for the mass melting of polar glaciers and sea ice, the shifting wind and precipitation patterns, and the increased frequency and intensity of extreme weather events.

 Our climate will only continue to change; that is a fact.
 The scope and magnitude of these future changes, however, depends entirely upon the choices we make today.